 Background checks start with verification of an individual’s identity based on the information they provide, including date of birth and Social Security number.
 Then searches are conducted using a variety of public databases and court records depending on the type of information sought.

 In addition to database checks, some searches will require specialists to manually contact employers and other organizations, such as educational institutions.
-To ensure maximum possible accuracy, GoodHire’s team of specialists manually reviews background check results with alerts, providing extra assurance that employers are making decisions based on accurate, legally reportable data.
+To ensure maximum possible accuracy, GoodHire’s team of specialists manually reviews results with alerts, providing extra assurance that employers are making decisions based on accurate, legally reportable data.

 GoodHire’s process is customer- and candidate-friendly.
 It uses a user-friendly digital and mobile-optimized process that includes candidate consent, ongoing updates and easy access to information for both employers and candidates.